spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

 -   Press '+' next to the *unit\_\_from\_node* class,
     you'll see a 'unit' field and a 'node' field.

--   Double click the unit field to see the options.
-    Select each unit once.

--   Double click the node field to see the options.
+-   Double click the unit or node field to see the options.

-    Select the 'fuel' node twice.
+-   Select each unit once and the 'fuel' node twice, resulting in the combinations 'power\_plant\_a'-'fuel' and 'power\_plant\_b'-'fuel'.

 !!! info
     Alternatively right click the objects in the *graph view* and *add relationships* will show the available relationships.
+    You can then make the desired relations visually.
     Note that this only works when the involved units/nodes/... are visible in the graph view.
 To make an object visible, simply click on the object in the list of objects/object classes.
 You can select multiple objects with